SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp.md

     ./post_script.sh

-<h2> Other ways to use Queue command </h2>
+## Other ways to use Queue command

-Now we will explore other ways to use `Queue` command.
+Now we will explore other ways to use `queue` command.
 In the previous example, we did not pass any argument to the program and it used randomly-generated boundary conditions.
 If we have some idea about where the minimum/maximum is, we can supply boundary conditions to the calculation through arguments.
 In our example, the minimum  of the Rosenbrock function is located at (1,1).

-<h3> Supply multiple arguments via Queue command </h3>
+### Supply multiple arguments via Queue command

 ![fig 4](https://raw.githubusercontent.com/OSGConnect/tutorial-ScalingUp-Python/master/Images/Slide3.png)